hipe/tmx/brazen/doc/issues/083-interpretations-to-and-expressions-of-an-ACS.md

 the worst case cost to this is if we were were repeatedly request a node near the the end but never reach the end.

+### :#note-INTERP-A

+honoring tenets t1 and t6 [#089], "interpret component" is for now the de-facto standard way we build a new empty component for example for edit sessions, unserializing, building reactive trees, etc.

+testing the important theory that ACS encourages decoupled design, we would like for the ["child"] components not to "know" that they are children per se. (indeed, part of autonomy means gaining independence from our parents.)

+the [#ca-001] selective listener pattern is a perfect fit for this: the children can emit events as if a parent might be there, not knowing whether a parent is actually there.

+on the other side of this, however, the parent won't be able to do anything useful with this event unless it knows who the child is. that is why we pass the child its association structure so it can identify itself when it emits events. this breaks the illusion somewhat, but is for now necessary to carry us forward on this path.

+### :#note-INTERP-B

+deciding when to add components and to what extent "atomic" components are a thing is the focus of this point of reference.